monikazm/ETH-MIKE/README.md

 If no config file is present a new file on the top level directory is created with the name `config.py`.
 Fill in all the information specific to your machine and credentials in this file.
 Futhermore select a study template ba specifying a file name from `mike_analysis/study_config` like e.g. `STUDY_CONFIG = 'ksa_therapy_study'`.

+Each study will generate its specific combined result views (e.g. `AssessmentCombined`, `TherapyCombined`).
+Here an entry is displayed for each therapy/assessment entry on REDCap when at least the subjectcode and therapy/assessment date is present.

 ## Create a new study

 You can create a new study by using the template `mike_analysis/study_config/template_study`.
 There you can customize the behaviour of the pipeline further.
 Additional information on the different components of the pipeline is found in the documentation folder.